Combinatorics of Hurwitz degenerations and tropical realizability: Non-superabundant functions

 \begin{proof} Follows immediately from~\cite[Theorem A]{R16}. \end{proof}

 The theorem above will be used to reduce realizability statements to nearly trivalent cases.

-\begin{definition}[Contracted edge/ray and critical point] Let $F\colon \Gamma\to T$ be a harmonic map of tropical curves.
-An edge or ray $e$ of $\Gamma$ is \textit{contracted} if $f$ is constant on $e$.
-A vertex $A \in\Gamma$ is a \textit{critical point} if it is simultaneously incident to both contracted and non-contracted edges. \end{definition}
+\begin{definition} Let $F\colon \Gamma \to \Delta$ be a harmonic map of tropical curves.
+An edge or ray $e$ of $\Gamma$ is \textit{contracted} if $F$ is constant on $e$.
+A vertex in $\Gamma$ is a \textit{critical point} if it is simultaneously incident to contracted and non-contracted edges. \end{definition}